 Born in 1951 in Pomona, California, Kim Dingle lives and works in Los Angeles.
-She earned a Bachelor of Fine Arts from California State University, Los Angeles (1988) and a Master of Fine Arts from Claremont Graduate School (1990).
-Dingle was included in the 2000 Whitney Biennial, and her work appeared in the major group exhibition “Sunshine and Noir: Art in L. A., 1960-1997,” at the Louisiana Museum of Modern Art, Humlebaek (1997), which traveled to several institutions in Europe and the United States.
-In 2000, Dingle took an unintentional hiatus from painting when she opened a restaurant in the middle of her studio called Fatty’s & Co., a successful vegetarian restaurant in Los Angeles, which she sold in 2013.
-Recently, she opened a Wine Bar for Children at Coagula Curatorial, Los Angeles (2013-14) (and was never arrested), and had a solo exhibition at Susanne Vielmetter Los Angeles Projects (2017).
+She spent her teens in Las Vegas where she began her 9-year career managing trade bookstores, which ultimately led her back to California.
+She left corporate retail management to take up house painting on an all-female crew while attending California State University, Los Angeles at age 27.
+To escape the drudgery of house painting, she applied to the Claremont Graduate School where she earned a Master of Fine Arts (1990).
+Dingle, having her first mainstream gallery show in Los Angeles on her 40th birthday, inspired Peter Schjeldahl to tag her a “late bloomer.”
+Early solo exhibitions of her work were presented at institutions including California State University, Los Angeles (1991); Otis College of Art and Design, Los Angeles (1995-96); and the Renaissance Society at the University of Chicago (1996).
+Dingle was included in the 2000 Whitney Biennial, and her work appeared in the group exhibition “Sunshine and Noir: Art in L. A., 1960-1997,” at the Louisiana Museum of Modern Art, Humlebaek (1997), which traveled to major institutions in Europe and the United States.
+Mid-career, Dingle, with partner Aude Charles, for no particular reason, opened and personally ran Fatty’s & Co., a full-service fine dining vegetarian restaurant in the middle of Dingle’s studio in Los Angeles.
+Though the artist has described the 13 year-long experience as a nightmare, she also considers it an enormous inspiration for her paintings.
+Following the sale of the restaurant, she opened “Wine Bar for Children” at Coagula Curatorial, Los Angeles (2013-14) (and was never arrested).
+Recently, her work was included in “Women Painting Women” at the Modern Art Museum of Fort Worth (2022).
 Among public collections owning her work are the Denver Museum of Contemporary Art; Los Angeles County Museum of Art; Museum of Contemporary Art, Los Angeles; Museum of Contemporary Art, San Diego; National Gallery of Art, Washington D.C.; San Francisco Museum of Modern Art; Seattle Museum of Contemporary Art; Smithsonian American Art Museum, Washington D.C; and the Whitney Museum of American Art, New York.
-Dingle had her first solo show at Sperone Westwater in 1998 and subsequent exhibitions in 2000, 2007, 2012, and 2018.
+Dingle had her first solo show at Sperone Westwater in 1998 and subsequent exhibitions in 2000, 2007, 2012, 2018, and 2023.